 In the 1990s, I started using Windows 3.1 and have worked with all versions of Windows up to the present Windows 10.

 When I was 14 I learned how to create simple websites using the HyperText Markup Language (HTML) using a three-part tutorial in a tech magazine and an Apple Macintosh computer.

 In 1997, I discovered Linux, an open-source operating system that is primarily used in server environments but over the years has become a strong competitor and alternative to Windows.
 I have successfully configured and maintained several web and email servers for both personal and client use.

 In 1999 I volunteered to give technical support at a Eugene, OR ISP called Eugene Free Net.
 Later that year I partnered with a fellow computer professional and we started up Oregon Net.
 We offered dial-up and DSL Internet access and built a very successful wireless Internet service that covered most of Eugene and Springfield.
-My friend sold the company to Peak Internet in 2005.
+The company merged with Peak Internet in 2005.

 Fast forward to the present, I am a graduate of Spokane Community College’s Network Engineering program and I am now employed full-time as a Cloud Operations Engineer for a Managed Cloud Services Firm and Amazon Web Services Premier Consulting Partner.